nielubowicz/branching-tagging/branching.md

 = Branching and Tagging
 == How do you make a branch?
-A branch is a "movable pointer to a commit"
+A branch is a "movable pointer to a commit".

 ```
 git branch <branchname>